CrabbRex/quietStudySpaces/DESIGN/README.md

 - Favourite Spots Count: The location will not show how many users have favourited a spot.
 - Favourite Screen Functionality: When clicking on a favourited space in the favourites screen, nothing will happen.
 It is just a list.
 - Full Account Management: No email/username change and no 2FA in the MVP.
+- Newly added study location will not be visible to other users on the MVP.